MicrosoftDocs/sql-docs/docs/azure-data-studio/extensions/azure-postgresql-migration-extension.md

 - The cards at the top represent the recommended SKU in Azure.
   - **Target Platform** – Currently, the assessment is performed and supported on Azure Database for PostgreSQL - Flexible Server.
   - **Recommended Configuration** – Based on the performance metrics, SKU available in Azure Database for PostgreSQL - Flexible Server is recommended.
 For more information about SKU recommendations, see [SKU recommendations](#sku-recommendations).
-Add view details link
   - **Data collection status** – Shows the number of cycles completed and the data collection status.
     - There are four statuses: **In Progress**, **Completed**, **Stopped**, **Not Applicable**  (only for **Enter performance data parameters** data collection).